What are Option Greeks?

 Table of Content

-1. Types of Option Greeks
+1. Types of Option Greeks Explained

-2. Importance of Option Greeks
+2. Importance of Option Greek for Traders

 3. Role of Option Greeks

-Importance of Option Greeks
+4. Limitations of Option Greeks

-Option Greeks are indispensable tools for options traders, providing a systematic and quantitative framework for risk assessment, strategy development, and dynamic decision-making in the complex derivatives market.
+Option chain Greeks are indispensable tools for options traders, providing a systematic and quantitative framework for risk assessment, strategy development, and dynamic decision-making in the complex derivatives market.

 1. Risk Management